-“As Moreno Valley residents,” says Dr. Rowe, “Bette and I are especially pleased to be part of a project designed to enhance the quality of life for families right here in our own community.”
+“As Moreno Valley residents,” says Dr. Rowe, “Bette and I are especially pleased to be part of a project designed to enhance the quality of life for families right here in our own community.

-Dr. Carl Rowe
+Thank you, Dr. Carl Rowe

 Long Term Compatibility: Are You Ready?

 As a population, we’re not just getting older, we’re getting much older.
 Breakthroughs in health care, new diagnostics and treatments are keeping us alive longer, but not always in better health.
 Another sad reality: retirement is financially disappointing for many older Americans.
 A recent study conducted by Kemper Investments and the AARP shows that 60% of Americans between the age of 50 and 54 do not have, or do not expect to have enough money to live at their desired standard in retirement.
 Nearly four in 10 face, or expect to face the reality of having to work during their retirement years.
 And worse, 16% of Americans in their 50s are already providing for an elderly parent.